Understanding ISBNs for Authors

 Why Are ISBNs Necessary?

-Libraries, bookstores, online retailers, distributors and wholesalers depend on ISBNs to identify and track sales of each separate version of your book (i.e., hardcover, paperback, audiobook, ebook, etc.).
-In other words, if you intend to sell your work in any sort of format – from print-on-demand (POD) to digital – it’s necessary to have an ISBN for each specific format you’re going to offer.
+Libraries, bookstores, online retailers, distributors and wholesalers depend on ISBNs to identify and track sales of each separate version of your book (i.e. hardcover or paperback).
+In other words, if you intend to sell your work in any sort of print format, it’s necessary to have an ISBN for each specific format you’re going to offer.
+Distributors do not require ISBNs for ebooks or audiobooks.

-• Make substantial text changes (i.e., create a new edition or version)
+- Make substantial text changes to an existing book’s interior (i.e. create a new edition or version)

-• Change publishers (i.e., you are not listed as the original publisher – see more on that below)
+- Change publishers (i.e. you are not listed as the original publisher)

 Should I Get My Own ISBNs?

-If you are self-publishing, you have two options – use a “free” ISBN assigned by your publishing service company or apply for your own ISBN.
+You have two options when self-publishing—use a “free” ISBN assigned by your publishing service company or apply for your own ISBN.

 While it may be tempting to use a publisher’s ISBN, especially if you are a new author and/or looking to save some cash for other publishing services, there are several advantages to getting your own:

-• You’ll be listed as the publisher of record – meaning your ISBNs will live on forever under your name, even if you change publishers or publish with multiple companies.
+- You’ll be listed as the publisher of record, and your ISBNs will remain under your name indefinitely.
+This holds true even if you switch publishers or work with multiple companies.

-• You’ll have a way to collect and analyze book sales data, which further helps you understand how your audience is finding you and which versions are selling better than others.
+- You’ll have a way to collect and analyze book sales data.
+This further helps you understand how your audience is finding you.
+You’ll also see which versions are selling better than others.

 How Much Do ISBNs Cost?